The gravitational field

 scalar potential of gravitational field outside a spherical body is:

-Using the formula we find the gravitational field strength in the vector form:
+Using the formula we find the gravitational field strength in vector form:

-principle in which gravitational mass of a test particle is equal to the
+valid, in which gravitational mass of a test particle is equal to inertial mass

-inertial mass of this particle in the Newton second law to be valid, then we
+of this particle in Newton's second law, then we obtain the following:

 i.e. the gravitational field

-strength is equal in number (and in size) to the free fall acceleration of
+strength is equal to the free fall acceleration